initia-labs/guides/rollups/evm/connect-oracle/README.md

 ##  Connect Oracle

+This guide will walk you through deploying a simple oracle contract on an EVM-compatible rollup using Foundry.

 ### Foundry

 For this tutorial, we will be using [Foundry](https://github.com/foundry-rs/foundry) toolkit to develop, compile, and deploy our contracts.
 If you do not have Foundry installed, follow the [Foundry installation instructions](https://getfoundry.sh/).